s-boardman/PyGlow/README.md

 ## PyGlow

 PyGlow is a small Python module for the PiGlow addon by Pimoroni, it will let you flex the LED muscles of this fantastic addon.
-It was started as "PiGlow" by Boeeerb (https://github.com/Boeeerb/PiGlow) but i decided to fork it to provide a more clean and easier to use module.
+It was started as "PiGlow" by @Boeeerb (https://github.com/Boeeerb/PiGlow) but i (@ben_leb) decided to fork it to provide a more clean and easier to use module.

 ## Files